Hello, and welcome! We can't wait to share everything you need to know about going deeper Begin.

 Background & open source governance

-Begin started out as a cloud infrastructure framework built to help tame the immense complexities associated with managing releases to hundreds of Lambdas, API Gateways, and other AWS serverless services.
+Begin started out as a cloud infrastructure framework built to help tame the immense complexities associated with managing releases to hundreds of Lambdas, API Gateways, and other serverless services.

 Architect and Begin are committed to building open, inclusive open source communities.
 If you like Begin, we'd love for you to participate in Architect!
 (We kindly ask you agree to the CLA, and JSF and Small Wins, Inc. Codes of Conduct.)